 Objectives of Novobiocin Susceptibility Test

-- To determine susceptibility pattern of bacterium to novobiocin.
+- To determine the susceptibility pattern of a bacterium to novobiocin.

 - To distinguish or differentiate Staphylococcus saprophyticus from other coagulase-negative staphylococci.